focusaurus/keyboard-therapy/readme.md

   - Most put 2 or 3 "thumb" keys under the palm of the hand.
 I have no idea why but I absolutely hate that.
 It's my #1 gripe with regular keyboards by far that there are modifier keys inaccessible under the palm of your hand.
   - Ones that actually have keys near the thumb only have 1 or 2 often
   - I think I need at least 3 but could easily put 5 or 6 to good use
+- I kind of want something that might be easier to mount directly over the top of my thinkpad built-in laptop.
+Maybe something [like this](https://www.reddit.com/r/MechanicalKeyboards/comments/jkcbud/white_on_black_on_silver_on_laptop_introducing/)

 ## v4 Possibilities